 The Tutor for Graduates is responsible for keeping under review the academic progress of Graduate students, and may be consulted by Graduates about any matter, whether academic, personal or financial (tutor.graduates@bnc.ox.ac.uk).
-He also makes recommendations for the award of Scholarships and Prizes.
+She also makes recommendations for the award of Scholarships and Prizes.

 There are two individuals with bursarial roles.
-The person referred to simply as the Bursar has responsibility for College finances and estates, while the Domestic Bursar is responsible for the 'hotel keeping' side of College life, as well as being the College's Health and Safety Officer and Fire Officer
+The person referred to simply as the Bursar is the chief Financial and Administrative Officer of the College, while the Domestic Bursar is responsible for the 'hotel keeping' side of College life, as well as being the College's Health and Safety Officer and Fire Officer